joaoviictorti/shadow-rs/README.md

 ![Stars](https://img.shields.io/github/stars/joaoviictorti/shadow-rs)
 ![License](https://img.shields.io/github/license/joaoviictorti/shadow-rs)

-**shadow-rs** is a Windows kernel rootkit written in Rust, demonstrating advanced techniques for kernel manipulation, while leveraging Rust’s safety and performance features.
+`shadow-rs` is a Windows kernel rootkit written in Rust, demonstrating advanced techniques for kernel manipulation while leveraging Rust’s safety and performance features.
 This project is intended for educational and research purposes.

+The project also provides useful crates for developing rootkits, such as shadowx, which consolidates core logic and essential techniques.
+It includes rootkit-specific tricks, with plans for additional features in future updates.

 ## Table of Contents